blocknetdx/api-docs/source/includes/_xbridge.md

 created_at      | string        | ISO 8601 datetime, with microseconds, of when the order was created. order_type      | string        | The order type.
 partial_minimum | string        | The minimum amount that can be taken.
-This applies to `partial` order types and will show `0` on `exact` order types. partial_repost  | bool          | Whether the order will be reposted or not.
+This applies to `partial` order types and will show `0` on `exact` order types. partial_repost  | string        | Whether the order will be reposted or not.
 This applies to `partial` order types and will show `false` for `exact` order types. status          | string        | [View order status codes](#status-codes)